kapxapot/kapxapot/README.md

 I am a professional full-stack developer and a team lead.
 I work with .NET (C#), PHP, and JS/TS (Node.js/React/Angular).

-You can find my social links here: https://about.me/kapxapot

 <table>
   <tr>
     <td valign="top">